Institute-of-Emerging-Careers/quiz-app-2/README.md

 In `db/initialize.js`, set `force: true` to initialize the empty database with some sample data upon server start.
 Set `force: false` afterwards.

 ### Redis
-You need to install redis before running the server as well.
+You need to install redis and run it on port `6379` before running the server as well.

 ## Modules
 To install required dependencies, run `npm install` in the project root.